-Prostate cancer is the most common malignancy affecting men (excluding non-melanoma skin cancer) in the UK.
+Prostate cancer is the most common malignancy affecting men in the UK.

 Incidence increases with advancing age and men of black ethnicity are more commonly affected.
 It can affect men, trans women, non-binary (assigned male sex at birth) and some intersex patients.